Dora de Beer

 Dora Hallenstein de Beer (1891–1982) was an ethnologist, mountaineer and philanthropist.
-She was born in Melbourne, Australia; was bought up in Dunedin, New Zealand; and died in London, England in 1982.
+She was born in Melbourne, Australia; was brought up in Dunedin, New Zealand; and died in London, England in 1982.

 Biography

 Dora Hallenstein de Beer was born on 8 September 1891, the younger sister of Mary de Beer.
 They came from an extended family of merchants who had made a fortune in the prosperous years during and after the Otago gold rush.
 Their parents were Isidore Samuel de Beer and Emily Hallenstein; Bendix Hallenstein was one of their grandparents.
-The family moved from St Kilda, Australia to Dunedin, New Zealand in 1893 where her brothers Esmond de Beer, and Bendix were born, Bendix was killed in action during WW1.
+The family moved from St Kilda, Australia to Dunedin, New Zealand in 1893 where her brothers Esmond de Beer and Bendix were born, Bendix was killed in action during WW1.

 She attended Dunedin's Girton College.
 Her father was based in the UK for a period from 1910, so that he could manage the Hallenstein company's affairs in London, her brothers were schooled in the UK and Dora travelled to the Europe on occasion in the 1920s but her home base continued to be in Dunedin until after the death of her mother there in 1930.
 It was only after that, in 1932, that Dora and her sister Mary moved to the UK permanently, shortly before her father died there in 1934.
 The move to London gave Dora the opportunity to climb more in the French, Italian and Swiss Alps.